inria-thoth/cyanure_gpu/docs/sphinx/source/benchmarks.rst

 This leads to an interesting setting with clear conclusions.

 Conclusions
- - **qning and catalyst accelerations are very useful**.
+ - **Qning and Catalyst accelerations are very useful**.
 Note that catalyst works well in practice.
  - **The GPU version is at least 10 times faster than the CPU one**.
 When we compare the two versions the GPU version is much faster, and we will see in the following part that bigger the dataset is bigger is the speed gap.
 (It is possible to almost reach a 100 times speedup)
- - **We can observe a significative difference for the solution depending on features datatype.**
+ - **We can observe a significative difference for the solution depending on datatype.** When float32 is used and for some datasets, the converge is not as good as float64 solvers.
- - **Cyanure does better than sklearn-saga, lbfgs, and liblinear**, sometimes with several orders of magnitudes.
-Note that sklearn-saga does as bad as our regular srvg solver for these dataset, which confirms that the key to obtain faster results is acceleration.
+ - **CyanureGPU have similar results to CuML**, CuML and CyanureGPU have similar results for these datasets.

 .. image:: figs/covtype_logistic_l2.png